AlibabaCloudDocs/ram/intl.en-US/SDK Reference/STS SDK Reference/STS SDK for .NET.md

  // When you construct the client, specify your AccessKey ID and AccessKey secret.
  IClientProfile profile = DefaultProfile.GetProfile("cn-hangzhou", "<accessKeyId>", "<accessSecret>");
             DefaultAcsClient client = new DefaultAcsClient(profile);
-             // Construct a request and specify request parameters.For more information about the parameters, see API Reference. var request = new AssumeRoleRequest();
+             // Construct a request and specify request parameters.
+For more information about the parameters, see API Reference. var request = new AssumeRoleRequest();
             request.RoleArn = "<RoleArn>";
             request.RoleSessionName = "<RoleSessionName>";